agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 Raw configuration can be passed in explicitly, without ever reading from a configuration file on disk.

+Attempting to pass in both raw configuration and a configuration file path simultaneously will raise a :py:class:ConfigException.

-`Environment variable over-rides`_ do **NOT** apply to configuration environments defined in raw configuration.
+`Environment variable overrides`_ do **NOT** apply to configuration environments defined in raw configuration.

 However **new** `dynamic environments`_ that do not explicitly appear in raw configuration **CAN** still be defined by environment variable.

-.. _`Environment variable over-rides`: #generic-environment-variable-overrides
+.. _`Environment variable overrides`: #generic-environment-variable-overrides
 .. _`dynamic environments`: #a-dynamic-environments
 .. _`Raw configuration`: #raw-configuration